GENERAL TERMS AND CONDITIONS FOR THE TRANSPORT OF GOODS

 2.- DEFINITIONS.

-"Client": The person who has contracted the Freight Forwarder services and is obliged to pay for the provision of these services.
-In the case of two different entities (one contracting the services and the other paying for them), both shall always and in all cases be jointly and severally liable for the full payment of the services provided by ALTIUS.
+“Client”: Whoever has contracted the services of the Forwarder and is obliged to pay for the provision of such services.
+In the case of two different entities (one contracting the services and the other paying for them), both shall always and in any case be jointly and severally liable for the full payment of the services rendered by ALTIUS.

 3.- ACCEPTANCE.

-4.- GENERAL OBLIGATIONS OF THE CLIENT
+4.- GENERAL OBLIGATIONS OF THE CUSTOMER

-4.2.- The Client guarantees the Forwarder:
+4.2.- The Client guarantees to the Forwarder:

 - The suitability and aptitude of both the goods themselves and their packaging for the correct performance of the contracted service.